 - Eye strain

 - Nutritional deficiencies

-Stress is the most common cause of muscle spasms.
-Pregnant mothers are generally more stressed during pregnancy than normal.
-The concern about their own health, the health of the baby, how they will cope once baby arrives – all contribute to increased stress levels.
-Increased stress levels can result in anxiety which is much more serious for both mother and baby.
+Stress is the most common cause of eye twitching in pregnancy.
+Physical and emotional changes during pregnancy bring about a lot of stress to the pregnant mother.
+The concern about their own health, the health of the baby, how they will cope once the baby arrives – all contribute to increased stress levels.

-Meditation, yoga, acupuncture and other natural therapies that are safe during pregnancy and promote relaxation and are calming are highly recommended.
+Music, meditation, yoga, acupuncture, and other natural therapies that are safe during pregnancy and promote relaxation and calmness are highly recommended.

 2. Lack of Sleep

-Relaxation activities such as meditation and yoga can assist with improving sleep.
-A nighttime routine including dimming lights, reducing noise levels and avoiding stimulating activities can also assist.
-Avoid foods and beverages that could prevent sleep.
-Consult a doctor if a lack of sleep is extreme.
+Relaxation activities, such as meditation and yoga, can assist with improving sleep.
+A nighttime routine, including dimming the lights, reducing noise levels, and avoiding stimulating activities, can also help.

-Strain can also be the result of requiring prescription glasses or changing the prescription required.
-Extended exposure to bright lights and screens can increase eye strain resulting in twitching.
-Irritants in the air can enter the eye resulting in excessive production of tears to flush the irritation out and inflammation or redness which puts additional strain on the eye resulting in twitching.
+Irritants in the air can enter the eye, resulting in excessive production of tears to flush the irritation out.
+Inflammation or redness, which puts additional strain on the eye, also results in twitching.

 It is recommended to visit an optometrist to check for vision defects or eye conditions that may be placing additional strain on the eye.
 Wear sunshades when outdoors during the day and place a filter over bright screens that could be straining the eye.

-Eye twitching is most commonly not a serious symptom of pregnancy.
-It is however highly recommended to consult a medical practitioner regarding the cause of the twitching to detect any underlying condition that could be serious.
+Eye twitching during pregnancy is most commonly sporadic and does not indicate a serious pathology.
+It is, however, highly recommended to consult a medical practitioner when eye twitching becomes regular and accompanied by other symptoms to detect any underlying medical condition.